-.2 Shop Drawings and Submittals
+2. Shop Drawings and Submittals

 - a.
 Submit shop drawings for The City of Calgary Parks' review of items as noted. - b.
-Show clearly materials, connections, attachments, anchorage and location. - c.
+Indicate materials, connections, attachments, anchorage and location. - c.
 Submit samples of any or all specified materials if requested by The City of Calgary Parks.